 Water sports include a host of high-adrenaline activities, such as white water rafting, kayaking, waterskiing, kiteboarding, surfing, and wakeboarding to name just a few.

 There are a number of reasons why wearing a helmet that complies with the ‘CE EN 1385 Water Helmet Standard’ can make a lot of sense in this modern world.
-First let’s take a quick look at helmets for water sports, water sports safety, and how EN 1385 makes a watersports helmet fit for purpose.

 Why Wear A Helmet For Water Sports?